timothyarmes/TAFetchedResultsController/README.md

     Section C (2)
        - Item z

-The numbers are the indexes of an ordered fetch request on the sections.

 NSFetchedResultsController would have returned as the following sections:

     Section A (0)
     Section C (1)

 Section B would not have been returned since it contained no rows.
-At this point we have a problem - the index of the list of all the sections no longer match the indexes of the sections returned by NSFetchedResultsController.
+At this point we have a problem - the indexes in the list of all the sections no longer match the indexes of the sections returned by NSFetchedResultsController.

 TAFetchedResultsController solves this problem by maintaining a mapping between the real indexes and those returned by NSFetchedResultsController.
 Furthermore, TAFetchedResultsController intercepts the delegate calls from NSFetchedResultsController and converts the NSIndexPaths to make all this transparent.